Strategic Transformation: Key Insights from the 2025 Corporate Counsel Summit on AI, Regulation and In-House Legal Innovation

 Proactive Regulatory Management in an Interventionist Environment

-With increased scrutiny from ASIC, ACCC, and AUSTRAC, the summit underscored the importance of transitioning from reactive to proactive compliance strategies.
-Speakers advised adopting a global perspective by monitoring international developments—such as AI transparency laws in the EU and California—to anticipate upcoming regulatory focus areas.
+With increased scrutiny from regulators such as ASIC, ACCC, and AUSTRAC, the summit underscored the importance of transitioning from reactive to proactive compliance strategies.
+Key approaches to accomplish this included:

 The final keynote by Stuart Gregor, founder of world-renowned Four Pillars Gin, highlighted the vital role legal counsel played in his company’s success.
 Gregor outlined four key principles that guided his relationship with legal advisors: